gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 - [**S307**](https://docs.astral.sh/ruff/rules/suspicious-eval-usage/) - using eval() with untrusted input.

-Each linked rule page includes a detailed explanation of why the pattern is dangerous, examples of vulnerable code, and how to fix it - worth reading if you want to understand the risks beyond just silencing the warning.
+Each linked rule page includes a detailed explanation of why the pattern is dangerous, examples of vulnerable code, and how to fix it - worth reading if you want to understand the risks beyond silencing the warning.
 For example, this dangerous pattern gets flagged immediately:

 ```python